 Hand & WristYour hands and wrists are comprised of more than two dozen small bones and a delicate network of ligaments, tendons, muscles, blood vessels and nerve endings.
 This complex anatomy makes them especially vulnerable to injury and arthritis and can present unique medical challenges.
 That’s why hand and wrist surgery is a very specific field of orthopaedics that requires advanced training.
 Our trained hand surgeons are well-qualified to treat all types of hand and wrist injuries and conditions.

-Foot & AnkleWe offer a board certified, fellowship trained surgeon with extensive experience in the diagnosis, treatment, and prevention of foot and ankle disorders and a podiatrist to care for your all of your foot and ankle needs.
+Foot & AnkleWe offer a board certified surgeon with extensive experience in the diagnosis, treatment, and prevention of foot and ankle disorders and a podiatrist to care for your all of your foot and ankle needs.
 They use traditional treatment methods and state-of-the-art surgical procedures to help prevent or correct foot problems and reduce the risk of foot complications.

 Arthroscopic SurgeryArthroscopy is a surgical procedure in which an scope is inserted into a joint.

 The benefits of arthroscopy involve smaller incisions, faster healing, a more rapid recovery, and less scarring.
 Arthroscopic surgical procedures are often performed on an outpatient basis and the patient is able to return home on the same day.